 Using a high or too-low pillow can strain your neck and lead to stiffness and pain.
 Choose a pillow that keeps the neck in a neutral position while you sleep.

 If you are searching for a pain management center in Indiana, contact APAC Centers for Pain Management.
-Our team of pain management specialists is dedicated to helping our patients find relief from their chronic pain.
+Our team of pain management specialists is dedicated to helping our patients find relief from their neck pain and other chronic pain related problems.